What is the National Police Misconduct News Feed?

 Why bother with doing all this?

-It is the only comprehensive way available to gather data on how prevalent police misconduct might be, what types of police misconduct are most prevalent, and to publish any semi-meaningful statistical information about police misconduct since nobody else, not even the government, is doing so currently.
+It is the only comprehensive way available to gather information on how prevalent police misconduct might be, and what types of police misconduct are most prevalent.

 What is the news feed good for?